the-eduardo/GitReleaseTracker/README.md

      WAITING_TIME=60 # Minutes to wait before checking for new releases, max 1440 (24 hours)
      ```

-4. **Run the Bot using docker compose:**
+3. **Run the Bot using docker compose:**

    ```bash
    docker-compose up -d --build
    ```
-## Important
+## Note

-My Dockerfile is set to build an application image that's compatible with `arm64` Linux architectures.
-This is determined by `GOARCH=arm64 GOOS=linux` in the Go build command within the Dockerfile.
+The Dockerfile is currently configured to build an application image compatible with the `arm64` Linux architecture.
+This is specified in the Go build command within the Dockerfile using the `GOARCH=arm64` and `GOOS=linux` environment variables.

-If you need to run this on a different architecture, you'll need to modify these settings accordingly in the Dockerfile.

-Here's a quick guide to adapting the Dockerfile for different environments:
+When your target environment differs, you **WILL** need to modify these settings in the Dockerfile.
+Here's a detailed guide on how to adapt the Dockerfile for different architectures and operating systems:

-- ### Changing the Architecture
+### Changing the Architecture

-The `GOARCH` environment variable sets the target architecture.
-You can replace `arm64` with your target architecture.
-Go supports several architectures like `amd64`, `386`, `arm`, `arm64` etc.
+The `GOARCH` environment variable sets the target architecture for the build.
+If you are targeting a different architecture, replace `arm64` with your target architecture.
+Go supports multiple architectures, such as `amd64` for x86-64, `386` for x86, `arm` for 32-bit ARM, and `arm64` for 64-bit ARM, among others.

-- ### Changing the Operating System
+### Changing the Operating System

-The `GOOS` environment variable sets the target operating system.
-You can replace `linux` with your target operating system.
-Go supports several operating systems like `windows`, `darwin` (for macOS), `linux`, etc.
+The `GOOS` environment variable sets the target operating system for the build.
+If you are targeting a different operating system, replace `linux` with your target OS.
+Go supports various operating systems, including `windows`, `darwin` (for macOS), `linux`, and more.

-Here's an example of how you might modify the Dockerfile to build for `amd64` architecture on a `windows` system:
+Here's an example of how to modify the Dockerfile to build for the `amd64` architecture on a Linux system:

 ```Dockerfile
 # Stage 1: Build the Go application